NexTre-dev/retro-gadgets-docs/examples/segment-display.md

 Note that only certain components can have symbols printed onto them such as [LED buttons](../docs/modules/input/LedButton.md) and [switches](../docs/modules/input/Switch.md).

 I'm just going to print a symbol on both buttons by opening the MultiTool and selecting the two buttons we just placed.

+You can also edit the description and name of your gadget.

 <img src="../assets/examples/segment-display/multitool.png" width="700">